App & Browser Testing Made Easy

 No matter which CI/CD server is chosen, testing the application’s cross-platform compatibility on real browsers and devices is mandatory.
 It is the only way to guarantee that the software delivers seamless and consistent UX irrespective of the device and browser used to access them.

-Emulators and simulators simply do not offer the real user conditions that software must run within, making the results of any tests run on them inaccurate.
+Emulators and simulators do not offer the real user conditions that software must run within, making the results of any tests run on them inaccurate.
 Consider testing websites and apps on a real device cloud, preferably one that offers the latest devices, browsers, and OS versions.
 This applies to both manual and automated testing.

 BrowserStack’s real device cloud provides 3000+ real browsers and devices for instant, on-demand testing.
 It also provides a cloud Selenium grid for selenium automated testing, which can be accelerated by 10X with parallel testing.
-The cloud also provides integrations with popular CI/CD tools such as Jira, Jenkins, TeamCity, Travis CI, and much more.
+The cloud also provides integrations with popular CI/CD tools such as Jira, Jenkins, TeamCity, Travis CI, and more.

 Try BrowserStack for Free